nhtlongcs/StarListify/README.md

    ```bash
    starlistify generate --preferences "Your preferences here" --use-reference
    ```
    - Generates a categorized list based on user-defined preferences, saved as `topics_<username>.csv`.
 You can refine this list manually to ensure it aligns with your needs.
-The `--use-reference` flag uses your current created list as a reference for the next categorization step.
+The `--use-reference` flag uses your created list as a reference for generate new lists.

 3. **Categorize**:
    ```bash